TomiTakussaari/myscluscon/README.md

 ##  What
 - Define servers in your cluster in jdbc url
+- Classifies each server with status (DEAD, STOPPED, BEHIND, or OK) and then chooses best one (least useful status can be configured)
 - Always connect to valid server in your cluster.
     - Either Galera node that returns WSREP_READY=ON
     - Or read-only slave in normal mysql master-slave replication that is valid (replication is running)